-This 10-year project will be carried out by DSRSF in three phases consisting of 2 years, 3 years and 5 years respectively as described below.
-The project is designed to start with NCR of Delhi, an endemic area of leprosy patients and potential patients to create a ripple model of learning and success to then be taken pan India.
+This project which was envisaged as a 10 year project, now extended to 13-16 years has three phases consisting of 4 years, 5 years and 6 years respectively as described below.
+The project started with NCR of Delhi, an endemic area of leprosy patients and potential patients to create a ripple model of learning and success to then be taken pan India.
+For the coming year we actually want to tackle this project colony by colony and propose to ACRE to support us for a pilot on. 'model leprosy colony'.
+Will be happy to discuss this is details with ACRE for support.
 With successful implementation of the pilot in NCR, the model will become a simple 'lift and shift' for the rest of India.
-The three distinct phases of the project over the 10-year period are:

-Phase 1 (Two Years and 5 months) - Implement project in NCR of Delhi: Raise awareness of leprosy among the general public, health professionals and decisionmakers, social mobilisation for case detection, through health staff training, enhanced active case finding, treatment support, palliative care and confidence building support for leprosy patients in NCR of Delhi.
-The outlay for this phase is Rs.
-2 crores.
-Our grant proposal to ACRE is to support this phase of activation and mobilisation over a 2 years period from Nov 1, 2020 to March 31, 2023.
-The details of cash outlay for the two years is at Appendix 'A'.
+Phase 1 (4 years) - Implement project in NCR of Delhi:

+Raise awareness of leprosy among the public, health professionals and decisionmakers, social mobilisation for case detection, through health staff training, enhanced active case finding, treatment support, palliative care and confidence building support for leprosy patients in NCR of Delhi.